 Where Alabama Began!

-Based on Governor Ivey's April 26th "Safer at Home" statewide health order, the St. Stephens Historical Park will remain open for general recreational use, but the beach is only open from 11AM - 5PM for overnight lodging guests and annual pass holders.
+Based on Governor Ivey's June 30th continuation of the "Safer at Home" statewide health order, the St. Stephens Historical Park will remain open for general recreational use, but the beach is only open from 11AM - 5PM for overnight lodging guests and annual pass holders.
 The playground areas are closed.

 The park store is closed, but we are returning messages and reservation requests left at 251-247-2622.

 Please pay admission in the Honor Box at the front gate and remember to follow the guidelines for social distancing.

 St. Stephens Historical Park is a state park designated to preserve the history of the Territorial Capital of Alabama.
 Our park grounds include remains of the original town of St. Stephens which experienced its heyday from 1799-1829.
 We also have a 70 acre quarry lake and over 15 miles of trails for hiking and horseback riding.
 Lodging options include 9 cabins, over 40 RV sites, and primitive camping sites.